Waveney-class lifeboat: History

 The prototype was never given a name although the crews nicknamed it "The Yank".
 It entered trials in 1964 but the first production boats did not start to emerge until 1967.
-After six had been placed in service there was a hiatus which lasted until 1974 when production was restarted, and then continued through until 1982 by which time 22 were in service.
-The entire fleet was replaced between 1996 and 1999 as new Trent and Severn lifeboats came into service, but many were sold for further use as lifeboats or pilot boats.
+After six had been placed in service, there was a hiatus which lasted until 1974 when production was restarted, which then continued through until 1982, by which time 22 were in service.
+The entire fleet was replaced between 1996 and 1999 as new and lifeboats came into service, but many were sold for further use as lifeboats or pilot boats.

-The boats launched in 1967 and 1968 were built by Brooke Marine at Lowestoft and those in 1974/5 by Groves and Gutteridge in Cowes.
-The 1976/7 batch came from Bideford Ship Yard and the last three from Fairey Marine in Cowes.
+The boats launched in 1967 and 1968 were built by Brooke Marine at Lowestoft and those in 1974/75 by Groves and Gutteridge in Cowes.
+The 1976/77 batch came from Bideford Ship Yard and the last three from Fairey Marine in Cowes.

-Two 50 ft long versions were built as the first of a proposed fleet of Thames-class lifeboats but the class was cancelled in favour of an with a different hull shape and improved crew facilities.
+Two 50 ft long versions were built, as the first of a proposed fleet of lifeboats, but the class was cancelled in favour of the lifeboat, with a different hull shape and improved crew facilities.

 Description

 The Waveney-class lifeboat at Dunmore East lifeboat was kept on a mooring.

 The steel hull is 44 ft 10 in long and 12 ft 8 in wide, drawing 4 ft 2 in of water.
 The hull is divided into seven watertight compartments including two survivor compartments and a crew space.
 The coxswain operates the boat from an open wheelhouse.
 Powered by a pair of diesel engines, it has an operating radius of 95 nmi.

-The prototype was built with twin 200 bhp Cummins V-6 engines but in 1973 was upgraded to 250 bhp Ford Mermaid 595T 6-cylinder engines.
-The first batch of production boats were initially built with pairs of 215 bhp Cummins V-6 engines.
-All these, including the by then re-engined prototype were fitted in the early 1980s with 203 bhp Caterpillar D3208 V-8 engines.
-The Groves & Guttridge built boats of 1974/5 had more powerful 260 bhp General Motors V-8 engines which they retained throughout their service life.
-The four boats of the 1976/7 Bideford Ship Yard build were originally fitted with 250 bhp Ford Mermaid 595T 6-cylinder engines but these were changed within five years for 250 bhp Caterpillar D3208T V-8 engines as had by then been fitted to the three final boats.